grafana/tempo/docs/sources/tempo/troubleshooting/max-trace-limit-reached.md

 ## Unhealthy ingesters

-Unhealthy ingesters can be caused by failing OOMs, or scale down events.
+Unhealthy ingesters can be caused by failing OOMs or scale down events.
 If you have unhealthy ingesters, your log line will look something like this:

 ```
 msg="pusher failed to consume trace data" err="at least 2 live replicas required, could only find 1"
 ```

-In this case you may need to visit the ingester [ring page]({{< relref "../operations/consistent_hash_ring" >}}) at `/ingester/ring` on the Distributors and "Forget" the unhealthy ingesters.
+In this case, you may need to visit the ingester [ring page]({{< relref "../operations/consistent_hash_ring" >}}) at `/ingester/ring` on the Distributors and "Forget" the unhealthy ingesters.
 This will work in the short term, but the long term fix is to stabilize your ingesters.

 ## Trace limits reached

-In high volume tracing environments the default trace limits are sometimes not sufficient.
+In high volume tracing environments, the default trace limits are sometimes not sufficient.
 These limits exist to protect Tempo and prevent it from OOMing, crashing or otherwise allow tenants to not DOS each other.
 If you are refusing spans due to limits you will see logs like this at the distributor: